t9md/puppet-tags.rb/README.md

     set isk+=:,-
     EOS

 isk is `iskeyword`.
-Including ':' is important, which is name space sparator.
+Including ':' is important, which is name space separator.